 Baan Mae Klang Luang is situated on the way to Doi Inthanon at KM 26.5, just before reaching its peak 🧔.
 A view of the terraced hillside of this village is beautifully filled with paddy fields, perfect for photo opportunities.
 From September to October, the scenery is so green from the paddy fields.
 Although in October and November is when the rice turns a golden color.
 There are a number of natural trails near this village, such as the Doi Hua Sua route, Huay Nam Khun bird-watching route, and Pha Siew waterfall route.
 This nature trails lead to the summit of Doi Inthanon mountain.

 If you plan to stay here for a night or two, homestay and camping are options.
-After spending a day here, you will undoubtedly fall in love with the natural beauty of this village 🏅
+After spending a day here, you will undoubtedly love the natural beauty of this village 🏅

 The Royal Agricultural Station was established by His Majesty King Bhumibol Adulyadej.
 The project aims to improve and develop the living situation of the hill tribes 🧔 The Project helps hill tribes to grow new alternative crops as a substitute for opium for a positive effect on farming.

 They also research crop development and plants in mild weather ranging from coffee, flowers, hydroponic vegetables, and species of fern around the world.
 The Research Station has become a popular tourist site 🧔 where many of them come and enjoy the wonderful scenery of various flowers, fruits, and vegetables.

 There are also restaurants and accommodations for visitors located near the station, which is easily one of the most popular places at Doi Inthanon Mountain in Chiang Mai 🥇